 Quality development and its improvement of the program is directly controlled and managed by the University higher authority in form of University's President's undeviating involvement along with the deanship of development and quality's relentless supports, monitoring, and commitment to establish quality culture.
 The DQU of the college which is controlled by quality council, presided by the dean of the College, has formed numerous committees and sub-committees which include representatives from program's administrators, faculty members, and other staff members.
-Direct involvement of all the academic and administrative staffs of the program creates a generous quality environment in the college as well as in the department of IS that supports further development, control, and improvement of the program supports and advice on mechanism, policies, procedures, management, and implementation of activities and tasks related to quality control and improvement in the program.
+Direct involvement of all the academic and administrative staffs of the program creates a generous quality environment in the college as well as in the department of IS that supports further development, control, and improvement of the quality culture within the program.
+Committees and sub-committees of the DQU of the program supports and advice on mechanism, policies, procedures, management, and implementation of activities and tasks related to quality control and improvement in the program.
 The organizational structure of DQU of the program is illustrated in the figures bellow.